borisdayma/dalle-mini/README.md

 <img src="img/logo.png" width="200">

-Our logo was generated with DALL-E mini by typing "logo of an armchair in the shape of an avocado".
+Our logo was generated with DALL-E mini using the prompt "logo of an armchair in the shape of an avocado".

 You can also create your own pictures with the demo (TODO: add link).